What Is Long COVID (PASC)?

 - What role vaccines play

-Long COVID appears to affect each person in different ways.
-You might notice a wide range of things that could linger for a long time.
+Long COVID seems to affect each person in a different way.
+You might notice a wide range of health problems that could linger for a long time.
+Most people’s symptoms improve slowly.
 Common symptoms include:

 - Inflammation of your heart muscle